mayursapkal41/mayursapkal41/README.md

 ###

-<p align="left">My name is Mayur Sapkal and I'm a Computer Engineering Student, from A. P. Shah Institute of Technology</p>
+<p align="left">My name is Mayur Sapkal and I'm a Computer Engineering Student, from Mumbai University</p>

 ###